 This app requires NO permissions and so it can't access any private data and can't submit any data.

-With BAIlogger configurable events (SMS, MMS, Calls, WIFI, Bluetooth, NFC, External power, Docking station, USB devices, USB debugging, Application manager, ...) can be logged automatically.
-All data is stored just in a local database (no broadcasts in a cloud etc.).
+With BAIlogger configurable events - like SMS, MMS, Calls, WIFI, Bluetooth, NFC, External power, Docking station, USB devices, USB debugging, Application manager, ... - can be logged automatically.
+All data is stored just in a local database (no cloud services are used).
 If available also the current geoposition will be stored for each event.
 So it is for example possible to check at any time when and where you received a particular call.
 For this purpose, you can either simply display just the corresponding address or the location in a map.

 Furthermore, you can configure whether at all and/or after how many days old protocol entries should be deleted automatically.
 Similarly, the execution of this app can be protected by a password and a fingerprint (basic protection against unwanted execution, but this does not lead to an encrypted database).
 The app (monitoring the events to be logged) can be started automatically during system startup or manually.

 In case you have enabled root access you can change the settings for the fullscreen (immersive) mode for all apps.
 You can show or hide the status bar, the navigation bar or both.

 To activate/deactivate Bluetooth, a multi-click of the Power button can be configured.
 And it is also possible to define a timeout for Bluetooth.
 If within the specified period no Bluetooth connection is established, the Bluetooth service is automatically deactivated again.

 If the used Android device does not support notification reminders, this can be done by BAIlogger.
 In the app settings you can define a period after which you will be reminded about open notifications by playing this alarm again.

 You can also define additional actions which will be executed if the used device will be connected/disconnected to a power supply or to a computer.